DISTRIBUTION OF ASSETS IN SOUTH JERSEY

 When it comes to debts, courts usually divide debts equally, unless one spouse is solely responsible for the debt, receives the entire benefit of the debt or is better able to pay for the debt.

 You can either negotiate your own property division with your spouse, or a judge will make the decision.
 In most cases, it is in your best interest to resolve all the details amicably.
 The court will be more limited in how it will divide the assets.
 Judges are given limited information and cannot fully understand your needs.

 To negotiate your own division, you will need to identify all of the marital property, determine the value of the marital property and distribute the property (this includes selling the marital home and dividing the proceeds, etc.).
 Our experienced team of South Jersey family law attorneys at Burnham Law Group, LLC, know how to approach each case to make sure that you keep what you are entitled to receive.

-Our office is conveniently located in Marlton, New Jersey, and we serve clients throughout South Jersey including but not limited to the communities of Cherry Hill, Medford, Moorestown, Mt.
+Our offices are conveniently located in Marlton and Somers Point, New Jersey and we serve clients throughout South Jersey including but not limited to the communities of Cherry Hill, Medford, Moorestown, Mt.
 Laurel, Princeton and Voorhees.